Skip to content

 # Read a specific handoff

-cat .cliq/channels/architect--developer/handoff.md
+cat .cliq/channels/architect--developer/handoff.json

 # Check if a channel has content